 Like many others, Nelson Mandela felt that everyone deserved to be treated the same, regardless of their skin colour.
-And so in 1944 he joined the African National Congress (ANC) – a political group that strived for equal rights for whites and blacks.
+So, in 1944, he joined the African National Congress (ANC) – a political group that strived for equal rights for whites and blacks.

-In 1948 the South African government introduced a system called ‘apartheid’, which furthered racial divide in the country even more.
+In 1948 the South African government introduced a system called ‘apartheid’, which furthered the country’s racial divide even more.
 Under new racist laws, black people and white people were forced to lead separate lives.
 They weren’t allowed to live in the same areas, share a table in a restaurant, attend the same schools or even sit together on a train or bus!

 What did Nelson Mandela do?

-Nelson Mandela became an important figure in the ANC, helping set up and lead a section for young people called the ANC Youth League.
-He later travelled the country to gain support for non-violent protests against the National Party’s racists laws.
-But his activism made him very unpopular with the authorities, and in 1956 he was arrested for treason, the crime of betraying your country’s government.
-Held in Johannesburg Prison, it would be five years until the charges were dropped and Nelson was released.
+Nelson Mandela became an important figure in the ANC, and he helped set up and lead a section for young people called the ANC Youth League.
+He later travelled the country to gain support for non-violent protests against the National Party’s racist laws, too.

 Why did Nelson Mandela go to prison?

 Nelson knew he would be in big trouble if the authorities found out about the secret army and their plans, and so he kept a very low profile.
 He lived in hiding – and even dressed in disguise!
 But in August 1962, he was arrested on his return from a trip to Algeria in Northern Africa, and sentenced to five years in prison.
-And things would only get worse for Nelson.
+From there, things only got worse for Nelson…

 When was Nelson Mandela freed from prison?